Learn-NEAR-Club/LNC-Login/readme.txt

 **Benefits**

-1. **Provides the most popular Near Wallets**: Plugin supports "Near Wallet", "My Near Wallet", "Here Wallet", "Sender".
+1. **Provides the most popular Near Wallets**: Plugin supports "Near Wallet", "My Near Wallet", "Here Wallet", "Meteor Wallet" "Sender".

 2. **Easy registration and login**: If user has a Near Wallet, he already can use all functionality from your site and identified as WP User.